This site is best viewed in a modern browser (Chrome 10+, Firefox 3.5+, IE 8+, Safari 4+).

 The trophy is perpetual, being held by each recipient until the next award.
 The winners' names with dates are engraved on the trophy.
 And, also, the recipient is presented with a certificate attesting to the award, and a cash stipend derived from an endowment fund for the trophy.

 The deed of gift of the trophy included $5,000 in cash with the stipulation that it be used for the purchase of U.S. Government interest-bearing bonds.
 On August 9, 1955, the money was used to purchase a $5,000 U.S. Treasury 3% Bond.
 As stipulated, a portion of the Bond's annual $150.00 interest as determined by the SSA Board of Directors is presented to that year's winner of the trophy.
 The remainder is retained by the SSA Treasurer as a special fund for the maintenance of the trophy.
+This award originally carried a stipend, but all cash awards were ceased by the SSA Board of Directors in September 2008.

 The achievement during the Nationals for which the Trophy was awarded originally was the best out-and-return flight.
 For the first few years when there were still pilot-selected tasks.
 The task was changed to triangular for the 1970 and subsequent Nationals.